MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/2002-release-notes.md

 #### Bugs that were fixed

-The -ReferencedVariableName does not allow user to specify variable name that begins with underscore.
+The -ReferencedVariableName doesn't allow user to specify variable name that begins with underscore.

 ### Set-CMApplicationDeployment